ballerina-attic/module-ballerinax-pagerduty/README.md

 - Download and install [Ballerina](https://ballerinalang.org/downloads/).
 - Get the [REST API Key](https://support.pagerduty.com/docs/generating-api-keys#section-rest-api-keys).

->Note: According to the account's role permission, The user API token can support all the functionality what we have but
+>**Note:** According to the account's role permission, the user API token can support all the available functionality.
+However,
-> the account API token can't access the operations which to be need the `from email Id`.They are `createUser`, `createIncident`,
+> the account API token can't access the operations, which need the `from email Id`.
+They are `createUser`, `createIncident`,
-> `createEscalationPolicy`, `createSchedule`, `manageIncidents`, `updateIncident` and `addNote`.
+> `createEscalationPolicy`, `createSchedule`, `manageIncidents`, `updateIncident`, and `addNote`.

 ### Pull the Module

-Execute the below command to pull the pagerDuty module from Ballerina Central:
+Execute the below command to pull the `pagerDuty` module from Ballerina Central:

 ```ballerina
 $ ballerina pull ballerinax/pagerduty